Will My Auto Insurance Policy Cover A Relative Or Neighbor?

 As in all cases, it’s important to check your own policy or speak with your auto insurance agent to find out how situations like these are handled.
 Some policies provide different coverage for relatives living in your house.
-Other policies may offer reduced coverage if your car is involved in a collision in which you were not the driver.
+The State of Nevada may have minimums and maximums required of insurance companies.
+Some policies may offer reduced coverage or high deductibles if your car is involved in a collision in which you were not the driver.
 Your policy is unique, so make sure you know exactly how an accident would affect you before you loan out your vehicle.

 What If the Damage is Less Than My Insurance Deductible?

-Maybe you have a $500 deductible, and your vehicle’s repair costs tally up to $450.
+Maybe you have a $1000 deductible, and your vehicle’s repair costs tally up to $900.
 Obviously, unless your repair shop finds further damage once they disassemble your vehicle, there is no point in filing a claim.
-Hopefully your neighbor would recognize that because they are responsible for the accident, they should be willing to cover the $450, or at the very least contribute to the repair costs.
+Hopefully your neighbor would recognize that because they are responsible for the accident, they should be willing to cover the cost, or at the very least contribute to the repair costs.

 What If They Don’t Fulfill Their Financial Obligations?